 The Ministry will review your application and issue a Vacation Rental Certificate within 21 days, providing your unit meets the standard requirements.
 Not all units registered will be inspected however, the Ministry reserves the right to inspect as needed.

 If Your Property Falls Under Rent-control

 Steps to apply for a Vacation Rental (rent-control) Certificate:

-Download the application form on legal size paper at Home Affairs under Resources.
+Download the Vacation Rental Application: Consumer Affairs (Rent Control) on legal size paper.
 Or pick up a hard copy of the application form from the Department of Consumer Affairs located at 75 Reid Street, Hamilton in the D.Rego Building on the 3rd floor.

 Once you’ve filled out the application form you can email it back to Consumer Affairs at firstname.lastname@example.org or hand in a hard copy at the Department of Consumer Affairs.